CornellAikido/website/index.md

 every fall semester.

+We have shifted to summer hours:

+- Tuesday 4:45-6:15pm - Bieri Sensei, 7th dan, Shihan
+- Thursday 4:45-6:15pm - Katagiri Sensei, 7th dan, Shihan

+Outdoor weapons classes may also be held on Saturdays, weather permitting.
+E-mail for details.

 During the school year, our regular practice times are:

 - Tuesday 7:00-8:30pm - Bieri Sensei, 7th dan, Shihan